intuit/fuzzy-matcher/README.md

 |  ___NUMBER___ | numberPreprocessing()  |    valueTokenizer()   |numberDifferenceRate()    |
 |  ___DATE___   | none()                 |    valueTokenizer()   |dateDifferenceWithinYear()|

-_Note: Since each element is unique in the way it should match, if you have a need to match a different element type than what is supported, please open a new [GitHub Issue](https://github.com/intuit/fuzzy-matcher/issues) and the community will provide support and enhancement to this library_
+_Note: Since each element is unique in the way it should match, if you need to match a different element type than what is supported, please open a new [GitHub Issue](https://github.com/intuit/fuzzy-matcher/issues) and the community will provide support and enhancement to this library_